Steel Pennies, Soviet Bills, and Confederate Money

 A Reichsmark during the reign of the Third Reich has a story behind it, albeit a tragic story, but very interesting nonetheless.

 America today is a divided nation, with left vs right.
 But years ago, an even greater rift was in place between the North and the South.
-The results of which was a war that caused the bloodiest day in American history, September 17, 1862.
+The results of which was a war that caused the bloodiest day in American history, the Battle of Antietam, on September 17, 1862.

 Contrary to popular belief, the South did not secede only due to the slave issue.
 There was an economic disparity between the North and the South, as well as an argument over states' rights, among other things.
 Slavery was definitely an issue, but it wasn't the ONLY issue.

 These two notes bring into sharp detail how serious the South was about secession.
-In their minds, it had already occurred, and the South was now an independent nation.
+In their minds, it had already occurred, and the South was now an independent nation, known as the Confederate States of America, or CSA.

 Pictured to the right, my 1874 10 cent bill.
 Yes, the same 10 cents that a dime is today.
 The very fact that 10 cents were issued as paper money once, versus the ubiquitous dime we see today, blows people's minds.